jeferal/point_net_suite/README.md

 | Buildings   | 78.7M            |

 If we attend to the number of points per class, we can see that the dataset is highly unbalanced.
-Most of the points belong to the classes ground and vegetation, while the classes truck, powerline, fence and pole have a very low number of points.
+Most of the points belong to the classes ground and vegetation, while the classes truck, powerline, fence and pole have very few points in comparison, effectively making them part of a group called minority classes.
+Minority classes are more difficult to train and normally present lower convergence ratios.
 This is a problem that we will try to address in this project.

 The dataset is divided into 2 splits: train and test.
 The train split contains 58 .ply files, which consist of tiles of 500 x 500 meters and the test split contains 22 .ply files.